music-suite/music-suite/docs/src/User-Guide.md

 ### Transforming patterns

-Patterns are @[Transformable], @[Transposable], @[Attenuable] and so on, so many expressions that work for scores and voices also work for patterns.
+Patterns are [Transformable][ref-Transformable], [Transposable][ref-Transposable], [Attenuable][ref-Attenuable] and so on, so many expressions that work for scores and voices also work for patterns.
 For example we can set parts and dynamics, or transpose patterns.

 ```haskell+music
 map Just $ renderPattern (a <> b) (0.5 <-> 1.5)